gethynellis/AIExecutive/8_WorkShop.md

 - How can FinServe Bank maintain customer trust while using AI for fraud detection?
 - What measures can be taken to minimize false positives and negatives in the AI system?
 - How can the bank ensure its AI system remains adaptable to new fraud tactics and customer expectations?
+- **Develop an AI strategy that aligns with FinServe Bank's business goals of enhancing security, improving customer satisfaction, and reducing operational costs.**

 ### Scenario 3: Retail Industry
 **Company:** Trendy Retail Co.